vaibhavhsingh/myberlinclock/README.md

 One can be seen [here](http://uniqueclocks.co.uk/media/berlin~clock.jpg~1.gif)

-## The brief

-We have created a number of acceptance tests for the Berlin Clock and your challenge is to get them passing.

-## Some hints
-If you are new to Gradle, it may be worth spending 10 minutes reading a high level summary.
-We are using the Gradle Wrapper so `gradlew` from the command line should download everything you need.
-Most modern IDEs support Gradle projects.

-The use of JBehave in this instance is to provide you with our definition of done for the task.

-Please ensure that you are familiar with our values in the instructions project.
-They are important to us.

 # Description of implementation

-- Created below classes
+## Created below classes
--- TimeConverterImpl - This class converts String time into Berlin Clock Format -- BerlinHoursConverter - This class converts String hours into Berlin Clock Hour Format -- BerlinMinutesConverter - This class converts String minutes into Berlin Clock Minutes Format -- BerlinSecondsConverter - This class converts String Seconds into Berlin Clock Seconds Format
+- TimeConverterImpl -> This class converts String time into Berlin Clock Format
+- BerlinHoursConverter -> This class converts String hours into Berlin Clock Hour Format
+- BerlinMinutesConverter -> This class converts String minutes into Berlin Clock Minutes Format
+- BerlinSecondsConverter -> This class converts String Seconds into Berlin Clock Seconds Format
+- DateTimeUtils -> Utility class to convert String format time into Objects

-One of the scenario mentioned in berlin-clock.story file looks incorrect.
+One of the scenario mentioned in *berlin-clock.story* file looks incorrect.
 The scenario looks to test time 24:00:00 which to my understanding is an invalid time.
 In a day a clock can show 23:59:59 and at the stroke of midnight the clock shows 00:00:00.

-I initally implemented using Calendar class to parse String time but since Calendar will never parse 24:00:00 into 24 hours so then I used String split method to get 24 hours value
+I initially implemented using Time parser using Calendar class but since Calendar will parse 24:00:00 into 00:00:00 which was breaking one of the scenario test so then I used String spliter to get the value of HH, mm and ss

 The time converter is written in DateTimeUtils class.